BenBean18/TeXnique/design.md

 - [x] Don't allow users to join multiple games
 - [x] Timed mode, ends simultaneously for everyone
 - [x] Show leaderboard at end
+- [x] Make deleting a game actually end it for everyone
+- [x] Visible feedback for when an action fails (e.g. create, start, delete) instead of silent failure
+    - [x] Move start to a request instead of a socket message
+- [x] Allow going back to view previous problems you missed (this is standard already? just click show skipped)

 TODO:
+- [ ] Fix the problem where restarting an ended timed game makes it untimed
 - [ ] Make multiplayer its own button
 - [ ] Make it look nicer
 - [ ] At end of game, show time it took everyone for each individual problem
 - [ ] Add more problems
-- [ ] Make deleting a game actually end it for everyone
-- [ ] Visible feedback for when an action fails (e.g. create, start, delete) instead of silent failure
-    - [ ] Move start to a request instead of a socket message
-- [ ] Allow going back to view previous problems you missed

 - [ ] Server restart = logged out, need a more permanent storage method
 - [ ] Usernames can be duplicated + no way to prove authentication